NessJade96/Server-Side-APIs-Weather-Dashboard/README.md

 Commit 8:
 Created stlying for the 5-day forecast cards, added a forloop to loop through the 5-day forecast dates using moment.js and render those.
 All thats left is the rest of the weather information on the cards :)

+Commit 9:
+Added into the forloop the 5-day weather temp, humidity, wind etc. Also got the icons working :)